realm/realm-dart/README.md

 ## Limitations

-* This version of Realm Flutter and Dart SDK allows working with a local only (on device) Realm database in Flutter and Dart desktop.
-Atlas Device Sync functionality is not implemented.

 * It provides the functionality for creating, retrieving, querying, sorting, filtering, updating Realm objects.

-* Flutter Desktop on Linux is not supported yet.

 * Migrations are not supported yet.